KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 [KeyboardKit Pro][Pro] unlocks and registers a standard dictation service when you register a valid license key.
 Information about Pro features can be found at the end of this article.

 ## Dictation namespace

-KeyboardKit has an ``Dictation`` namespace that contains dictation-specic types and views, except protocols and contexts.
+KeyboardKit has a ``Dictation`` namespace that contains dictation-related types and views, except protocols and contexts.

-For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both the keyboard and its main app.
+For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both a keyboard and its main app.
+There are also various status and error enums.

 ## How to perform dictation in an app.